 My simplified history of the discovery of nitrogen fixation doesn’t capture the many false starts along the way.
 It seems strange to us now, but at one point a leading theory as to why some materials burn was that they all contain a substance called ‘phlogiston,’ which was thought to be released during combustion or ‘dephlogistication.’
 Without the improvement of knowledge over time, we might have remained stuck on that theory, failing to find oxygen and nitrogen and thus to increase agricultural yields, and thereby potentially exposing humanity to a Malthusian crisis.

-This is just one recent example of a knowledge breakthrough that allowed humanity to overcome a seemingly insurmountable barrier to progress.
+This is just one example of a knowledge breakthrough that allowed humanity to overcome a seemingly insurmountable barrier to progress.
 When thinking about the power of knowledge, we must remember that both our individual lifetimes and the history of modern science to-date are trivially short in the timescale of humanity, which in turn is minuscule compared to that of the universe.
 When considering longer timeframes, we should regard all speculative technological advances that don’t contravene the laws of physics as possible and eventually achievable.
-This line of thinking about the power of knowledge is inspired by a theoretical foundation for science recently developed by the physicists David Deutsch and Chiara Marletto called constructor theory .
+This line of thinking about the power of knowledge is inspired by a theoretical foundation for science recently developed by the physicists David Deutsch and Chiara Marletto called constructor theory (“Constructor Theory,” 2020).

 We are the only species on Earth that has created knowledge—not just science, but also art.
 Art allows us to express our hopes and fears, and culture has helped to motivate the large-scale coordination and mobilization of human effort.
 We might think of the technical component of knowledge as underpinning the ‘how’ of our lives, and the artistic component the ‘why’.
 If you’ve ever doubted the power of art, just think of the many times throughout history when dictators and authoritarian regimes have banned or destroyed works of art.

 Knowledge has already made possible something extraordinary: by means of the innovations of the Industrial Age we can, in principle, meet everyone’s needs.
-But we need to generate additional knowledge to solve the problems we have introduced along the way, such as the climate crisis.
-New knowledge does not spring forth fully formed out of the vacuum.
+But we must generate additional knowledge to solve the problems we have introduced along the way, such as the climate crisis.
+New knowledge does not spring forth fully formed out of a vacuum.
 Instead it emerges through what I call the ‘knowledge loop’, in which someone learns something and creates something new, which is then shared and in turn serves as the basis for more learning.

 The knowledge loop has been around since humans first developed written language, some five thousand years ago.
 Before that, humans were able to use spoken language, but that limits learning and sharing in terms of both time and space.
 Since the invention of written language, breakthroughs have accelerated and access to the knowledge loop has broadened.
 Those include moveable type (around one thousand years ago), the printing press (around five hundred years ago) and more recently the telegraph, radio and television.
 Now we are in the middle of another fundamental breakthrough: digital technology, which connects all of humanity to the knowledge loop at zero marginal cost, and also allows machines themselves to participate in it.